 For customers who want to deploy schema markup server side on websites where Schema App does not have an integration (contact us - maybe it's in our roadmap), we created the Schema App Webhook.

-Webhooks notify applications when specific events occur on your Schema markup.
+Webhooks notify applications when specific events occur in your Schema markup.
 Examples of each are below

 The payload sent to your server contains information about where it originates from, and where you can new markup for that page by calling the API.
 For convenience the markup is included in the "graph" object which can be used directly.